Gagravarr/VorbisJava/README.txt

 Apache Tika
 -----------
-Included in the tika module are Parser and Detector plugins for Apache Tika for Ogg based file formats (current Ogg, Vorbis, Opus and FLAC).
+Included in the tika module are Parser and Detector plugins for Apache Tika for Ogg based file formats.
+Currently, parsers are only available for the Audio formats (Vorbis, Opus, Speex, Flac), but a basic stream info outputting parser exists for other Ogg types.
+Detection should handle all the well known Ogg formats (Audio and Video).

-These include appropriate service registry entries for Tika to allow these plugins to be automatically loaded by Tika.
+The parsers and detector include appropriate service registry entries for Tika to allow these plugins to be automatically loaded by Tika.
 Simply ensure that the tika module, and the core module are present on the Tika classpath and they will be used.

 Getting Started
 ---------------
-There are four main classes that you can start with, depending on the kind of file you have, and your interests.
+There are five main classes that you can start with, depending on the kind of file you have, and your interests.
 These are:

   org.gagravarr.ogg.OggFile